sweng-epfl/public/exercises/mobile/intro-app/create-app.md

 We will kickstart your career as an Android software engineer by creating a friendly greeting application.
 This application will prompt the user to enter its name, and will then display a friendly welcome message.

-Below is a list of steps we suggest you take to build this app.
-In addition, you will find some hints below.

 ## Create the main screen

 First, you need to build the screen on which the users will enter their name.